 It Could Be Something You Ate (or Drank or Smoked)

 But chewing isn’t the only way that food can impact your jaw pain at night.
-Bruxism is one of the leading causes of jaw pain in the morning, and this clenching and grinding behavior can be linked to caffeine or alcohol consumption in the evening.
-It has also been linked to smoking.
+Bruxism (clenching and grinding) is one of the leading causes of jaw pain in the morning, and this behavior can be triggered by caffeine, alcohol, and smoking.
+Reducing these stimulants—especially in the evening—may help minimize clenching and grinding during sleep.

 You Might Be Stressed